Game of Thrones season 2: Casting

 Daenerys Targaryen's (Emilia Clarke) stay at Qarth, opened the way for several recurring characters.
 Nonso Anozie played Daenerys's host at Qarth, Xaro Xhoan Daxos.
 The character differed a lot from his novel counterpart.
 Xaro's homosexuality, femininity and caucasian origin were overshadowed by dark skinned Anozie's masculinity and heterosexuality.
 Acting as one of her suitors is the treacherous warlock Pyat Pree portrayed by Ian Hanmore.
 Her third and final suitor was the masked priestess Quaithe (Laura Pradelska).
 Specially created for the television series was the so-called "Spice King", a rich merchant from Qarth, played by Nicholas Blane.
 Also an original creation of the show is the character of Talisa (Oona Chaplin), a healer from Volantis and a romantic interest for Robb.
 She fills the role of another female interest of Robb's, called Jeyne Westerling, who has no similarities with Talisa whatsoever.
 In addition to Talisa, Michael McElhatton joins the cast in the role of Roose Bolton, an important character in Robb Stark's storyline.
 Lastly, Simon Armstrong plays the legendary Night's Watch ranger Qhorin Halfhand.

 Others were also added to the cast, either in a small recurring role or with reduced prominence.
 The most notable example is Tony Way's Ser Dontos Hollard, a drunkard knight, who had a pivotal role in Sansa Stark's storyline that ran in the course of two novels, while in the series the role was reduced to a small scene in the opening episode.
 Others include: Ben Crompton as "Dolorous Edd" Tollet, a man of the Night's Watch.
 Robert Pugh as the Wildling Craster, father and husband to Gilly.
 Kerr Logan as Davos Seaworth's pious son Matthos.

 Karl Davies as Ser Alton Lannister, a character created for the series who replaces Cleos Frey as envoy from the Starks to the Lannisters.
 Daniel Portman took the role of Podrick Payne, the squire to Tyrion Lannister.
 The 19-year-old Portman plays Podrick as about 16 years old, instead of about 12 as in the novels.
 To be able to portray Podrick as awkward, shy and weak, Portman, previously a sportsman, stopped his fitness regimen and gained some weight to appear more endearing.
 Lucian Msamati played Salladhor Saan, a Lysene pirate and friend of Davos Seaworth.
 Finally, Edward Dogliani appeared briefly as the "Lord of Bones" (or "Rattleshirt" in the novels), a Wildling leader and Oliver Ford Davies as Stannis's maester Cressen.

 All of the recurring characters from the first season returned, with one notable exception: Conan Stevens, whose role of Gregor Clegane was recast with Ian Whyte, did not return.
-Roy Dotrice, a friend of George R. R. Martin, known for reading the audio versions of the novels and having previously rejected a role due to health reasons, appears this season as Pyromancer Hallyne, an elderly alchemist at King's Landing.
+Roy Dotrice, a friend of George R. R. Martin, known for reading the audio versions of the novels and having previously rejected a role for health reasons, appears this season as Pyromancer Hallyne, an elderly alchemist at King's Landing.